-youth leadership position examples ARROLLAR ARR
+youth leadership position examples ARROLLANGE AND LEADERS AND LEA the SPL sample duty roster

-the SPL

 As the leader of your troop we look forward to working with you this summer.
 You are going to have a great experience learning to lead while at camp.
 Here are some things you need to know: